Get holiday-ready

 Here is a comparison table of the main differences between an IT help desk vs. IT service desk:

-ApproachReactive—responding to issues when they ariseProactive—long-term, preventing the problems before they occur
+ApproachReactive—responding to issues when they ariseProactive—long-term focus on preventing issues before they occur

-AutomationLess automation, more manual workMore automation for repetitive inquiries
+AutomationLess automation, more manual workExtensive automation for handling repetitive tasks

-It could also be said that a help desk offers help to users, whereas a service desk provides full-blown IT service to customers.
+It could also be said that a help desk offers help to customers, whereas a service desk provides full-blown IT service to users.

-Read more: Learn all you need to know about Tidio’s ticketing system and how you can set it up for the most efficient customer query management.
+Read more: Learn all you need to know about Tidio’s ticketing system and how to set it up for the most efficient customer query management.

-Okay, let’s look at a more in-depth definition—
+Okay, let’s look at each of the systems in more depth—

 What is a help desk?